 Vale School is a pioneering and innovative day special school catering for children with a range of special educational needs including; physical disabilities, medical conditions, sensory impairments, learning difficulties, developmental delay, communication difficulties.

 Depending on each child’s needs, Vale school offers a tailored programme from a range of provision - mainstream inclusion with support through to specialist small group teaching and support from a skilled staff group trained to meet their needs.
 For a very small number of pupils with very complex medical needs that prevent them from attending school, we offer a home outreach programme while we transition them into school.

 The school is co-educational and the age range is 2-16 years.
 There are approximately 114 pupils on roll, who are mostly Haringey residents with a few from neighbouring boroughs of Enfield, Hackney and Islington.

-Vale school is situated on four sites of mainstream schools:
+Vale school is situated on 4 mainstream school sites:

 The Brook on Broadwaters

 The Brook on Broadwaters has places for 121 pupils aged 4 - 11 years and specialises in coeducational day school provision for children with Autism (ASC); profound, severe and complex learning difficulties plus associated physical, sensory, medical, communication and emotional needs.
 Inclusion is at the very heart of its vision as it shares the building and learning opportunities with the Willow mainstream Primary School.